mvysny/karibu-testing/karibu-testing-v8/README.md

 A typical app will consist of multiple views.
 You can test the views of such app using two different approaches:

-* Simply instantiate the view class yourself and test it as a component, as demostrated above with `GreetingLabel`.
+* Simply instantiate the view class yourself and test it as a component, as demonstrated above with `GreetingLabel`.
   The view typically extends `VerticalLayout` or some other layout anyway, which makes it a Vaadin component.
 The disadvantage is that `_get()` functions will not work unless you attach the component to the current UI;
   also the component may lazy-initialize itself by the means of the onAttach listener which only gets fired when the component is attached to a UI.
   Therefore, this approach should only be used for reusable components which do not depend on a particular UI and do not lazy-init themselves.
 * Properly set up your UI by calling `MockVaadin.setup({ MyUI() })`.
 Your UI then typically initializes the Navigator and outfits it with a `ViewProvider`.
-  Because of that, you can simply call the Navigator's API from your tests to perform the navigation to the view, such as `UI.getCurrent().navigator.navigateTo("books")`.
+  Because of that, you can simply call the Navigator's API from your tests to perform the navigation to the view, for example `UI.getCurrent().navigator.navigateTo("books")`.
   However, if the `ViewProvider` was not properly initialized for Navigator itself, this won't work unless the test code itself will populate the `ViewProvider`.